NISQ-compatible approximate quantum algorithm for unconstrained and constrained discrete optimization

 \subsection{Two variables with linear constraint}

-From the pedagogical perspective, let us consider a toy-constrained optimization problem with two variables $x_0$ and $x_1$:
+From the illustrative perspective, let us consider a toy-constrained optimization problem with two variables $x_0$ and $x_1$:

 The obvious solution to this problem is $\vec{x} = \left( 0, 1 \right)$ or $\left( 1, 0 \right)$.
-A variational circuit returns the quantum state $\ket{\psi(\vec{\theta})}$, which is transformed into the probability distribution $\vec{P}^1(\vec{\theta})$.
+A variational circuit returns the quantum state $\ket{\psi(\vec{\theta})}$, which which corresponds to the probability distribution $\vec{P}^1(\vec{\theta})$.
 The probabilistic state describes the probability of bits to take a value one $P^1_k = P(x_k = 1)$.
 We evaluate the initial cost function and perform a single iteration of gradient descent.
-Since we aim to construct such a state so that $\vec{P^1}$ always satisfies the constraint (the most probable value of the bits satisfies the equation), we build the circuit that allows us to collapse the state into the space of feasible solutions during the measurement.
-Let us define the feasible and unfeasible states space.
+Since we aim at constructing such a state for which $\vec{P^1}$ always satisfies the constraint (the most probable value of the bits satisfies the equation), we build the circuit that allows us to collapse the state into the space of the feasible solutions during the measurement.
+Let us define the feasible subspace and its orthogonal complement space.

 Two states that satisfy the constraint are